Designations Congruent with Things: Chapter 14

 A theory he doesn’t particularly care for.

-As he flips through channels with a quick, repetitive flicking of the accelerometer in the remote he holds, Hermann lays it out for himself.
+As he flips through channels with a quick, repetitive flick of the accelerometer in the remote he holds, Hermann lays it out for himself.

-His own post-drift experience has been—atypical, relative to case reports compiled from Jaeger pilots.
-Hermann is now in possession of a repository of biological knowledge he did not work to acquire, of muscle memories that aren’t truly his own but nevertheless belong to him, of a set of preferences built on a life he hasn’t lived.
+His own post-drift experience has been atypical relative to case reports compiled from Jaeger pilots.
+Hermann is now in possession of a repository of biological knowledge he didn’t work to acquire, a set of muscle memories that aren’t his own but nevertheless belong to him, and a collection of preferences built on a life he hasn’t lived.
 These things exist in simultaneous parallel to his own sets of knowledge and banks of skills, and, if he is not mistaken, aspects of these exogenous memories and skills and preferences are becoming insidiously incorporated into his current mental function.

 He narrows his eyes at his left hand and transfers the remote he's holding to his right hand.
 Where it belongs.
 He continues flipping through channels.